belkisguler/sql-datawarehouse-project/README.md

-# Data Warehouse and Analtytics Project
+# Data Warehouse and Analytics Project

 A compact end-to-end data warehousing and analytics example built with Microsoft SQL Server and Python.
 This repository demonstrates how to move data from source CSVs into a data warehouse, clean and integrate data, run analytics with SQL, and create interactive visualizations with Plotly.